de-escalation strategies

 This is why, during times when the hindbrain is in control, it’s important to remain calm and ensure safety until the forebrain is back in control.

-You can and certainly should set boundaries, tell your child “no,” and discipline them.
-You just need to wait until the functionality of the prefrontal cortex is restored if you want those things to actually benefit your child.
+You can and certainly should set boundaries, communicate clearly, tell your child “no,” and guide them.
+You just need to wait until the functionality of the prefrontal cortex is restored if you want those things to actually be meaningful for your child.

 De-Escalation Strategies